 What happens in practice?

-The timeline starts with dotting specific years or dates without comprehending the data – all known and non-proved dates of birth, death, marriage, education, work, medals and everything else you know about your ancestors.
+The timeline starts with dotting specific years or dates without comprehending the data .
+All known and non-proved dates you know about your ancestors need to be included.
+This could be birth, death, marriage, education, work, medals.

 I also put great emphasis on researching the area where ancestors lived and worked.
 There might be some specific events which happened in the town or village.